-At DPH Legal, clients who have been offered settlement agreements often ask us: “What is a reasonable settlement agreement?”
+Clients, who have been offered settlement agreements often ask our settlement agreement solicitors: “What is a reasonable settlement agreement?”
 The answer to this is that it depends entirely on the circumstances in which the settlement agreement has been offered to the individual.

 If in doubt consult with a settlement agreement advisor on our legal team who will be able to help determine if your agreement is indeed reasonable.

-If the situation is related to a redundancy, then payments to be made to individuals may differ considerably to situations which may be related to either performance, or allegations related to misconduct.
+If the situation is related to redundancy, then payments to be made to individuals may differ considerably from situations which may be related to either performance or allegations related to misconduct.

 Important factors to consider

-One of the most important factors which dictate what is a reasonable settlement agreement is whether or not the employer has followed a compliant process leading up to the offer of a settlement agreement to the employee.
+One of the most essential factors which dictate what a reasonable settlement agreement is is whether or not the employer has followed a compliant process leading up to the offer of a settlement agreement to the employee.

 Is there a claim for unfair dismissal?

-By way of example, if the employer has elected to make disciplinary allegations to the individual but has failed to present those allegations correctly by gathering evidence an investigating the matter thoroughly, then there may be a breach which would give rise to a claim for unfair dismissal.
+By way of example, if the employer has elected to make disciplinary allegations against the individual but has failed to present those allegations correctly by gathering evidence and investigating the matter thoroughly, then there may be a breach which would give rise to a claim for unfair dismissal.

 Dismissal for underperformance